 Day 1 PM: Attractions in Dubrovnik’s Old Town

 After lunch, explore the pedestrian-only historic center.
 All the must see sites and attractions can easily be visited on foot.
+You might consider booking a guided walking tour to get the full scoop.

 1. Stradun Street